Recover Deleted Excel Files

 Best Practices

-• Open and Repair (in the Open dialog) can fix a damaged workbook.
+- Use Open and Repair (in the Open dialog) for a damaged but present file.

-• Contiguous files recover cleanly; fragmented ones may be partial.
+- Contiguous workbooks carve cleanly; fragmented ones may lose sheets.

-• Signature recovery usually loses the original file name.
+- Signature recovery usually drops the original file name.

 Excel Recovery Guidance